United 2026 FIFA World Cup bid: Controversies

-U.S. President Donald Trump's executive orders regarding immigration from certain Muslim-majority countries implemented in 2017 was touted as a potential risk, with Infantino saying, "Any team, including the supporters and officials of that team, who qualify for a World Cup need to have access to the country, otherwise there is no World Cup."
+U.S. President Donald Trump's executive orders regarding immigration from certain Muslim-majority countries implemented during his first term in 2017 was touted as a potential risk, with Infantino saying, "Any team, including the supporters and officials of that team, who qualify for a World Cup need to have access to the country, otherwise there is no World Cup."
 In response, the Trump administration sent letters to FIFA that read, in part, that Trump was "confident" that "all eligible athletes, officials and fans from all countries around the world would be able to enter the United States without discrimination."
 In 2018, Trump then warned the countries that intended to support the Morocco bid to host the 2026 World Cup, tweeting: "The US has put together a STRONG bid w/ Canada & Mexico for the 2026 World Cup.
 It would be a shame if countries that we always support were to lobby against the U.S. bid.
 Why should we be supporting these countries when they don't support us (including at the United Nations)?"
 In January 2021, the travel ban was reversed by his successor Joe Biden.

+Both Trump administrations has been met with a wave of concern from co-hosts Canada and Mexico, particularly about his messaging regarding tariffs on both countries as well as the sovereignty of Canada.
+In addition, restrictions on immigration and a reduced federal workforce have created concerns that fans may not be able to get their visas in time for the event, as the wait for a visa interview in some countries is roughly around a year on average, with one travel report from the U.S. Travel Association said the U.S. was not even prepared to host one.
+There is also the concern that the Trump administration may implement an updated version of the travel ban implemented in 2017 which could outright prevent fans from 40 countries from attending.